Frequently Asked Questions about Permanent Residence for foreign spouses

-Note: The process is subject to change and there are proposals to revise it from September 2025:
+Note: The process is subject to change.

 - Residency: Stay in Malaysia indefinitely.